myparcelnl/sdk/README.md

 ## Documentation

-For examples, guides and in-depth information, visit our [documentation].
+For examples, guides and in-depth information, visit the [PHP SDK documentation] on the [MyParcel Developer Portal].

 ## Support